Skip to main content

 Blackbaud has more developed nonprofit-specific grant management features, though they are aging.
 Salesforce requires either a third-party AppExchange app or custom development for full grant management.
 Neither is a purpose-built grant compliance platform.

 Blackbaud can be managed by a development director with database training.
-Salesforce essentially requires a certified Salesforce administrator—self-administration without that credential leads to system degradation over time.
+Salesforce essentially requires a certified Salesforce administrator - self-administration without that credential leads to system degradation over time.
 If you do not have an internal admin, budget $2,000-$5,000/mo for Salesforce managed services.
-GrantPipe is designed for self-serve administration by development directors or EDs with no technical background—no consultants or certifications needed.
+GrantPipe is designed for day-to-day administration by development directors or EDs with no technical background - no consultants or certifications needed.